ortiztud/Retinotopy_mapping_stimuli/README.md

 # Retinotopy mapping stimuli

-Ptyhon code for visual stimuli for fMRI Retinotopy mapping: edges, polar angle, and eccentricity
+Ptyhon code for visual stimuli for fMRI Retinotopy mapping: moving bars, polar angle, and eccentricity

 The code includes the `pypixxlib` library to manage the Toolbox by VPixx Technologies.
 Just set `BUTTON_BOX = False` to remove it.